 Skipping carbohydrates at meal times — as you think that bread and potatoes are fattening is a big mistake.
 Starchy foods such as bread, rice, pasta and potatoes are filling foods and should not be avoided — the portion size is what you have to watch.

-‘All or nothing’ — this approach is the downfall of many — don’t make the mistake of thinking you should never have a treat.
-A pizza is okay, there is nothing wrong with having a pizza — just make sure that you don’t follow it with a large helping of chocolate fudge cake and ice cream!
+‘All or nothing’ — this approach is the downfall of many so don’t make the mistake of thinking you should never have a treat.
+A pizza is okay, there is nothing wrong with having a pizza; just make sure that you don’t follow it with a large helping of chocolate fudge cake and ice cream!

-Buying foods such as chips and chocolate for the kids could be holding you back.
-Having these types of foods in the house can be a temptation; you are more likely to reach for the chocolate if it is to hand, whereas if you had to make the effort to go to the shops — you probably wouldn’t bother!
+Buying foods such as chips and chocolate for the kids — having these types of foods in the house can be a temptation; you are more likely to reach for the chocolate if it is to hand, whereas if you had to make the effort to go to the shops you probably wouldn’t bother!

-Being influenced by others; are there saboteurs in your house?
+Being influenced by others — are there saboteurs in your house?
 Are you being held back by your friends or family?
-It may be uncomfortable to address these issues as family members or friends may not want you to change — think about talking through your plans with them.
+It may be uncomfortable to address these issues as family members or friends may not want you to change so think about talking through your plans with them.

 Planning — this is often where successfully slim people do well; they plan their meals and write their shopping list accordingly each week.